CapMousse/Archiver/README.md

 # Archiver

-*Archiver* is a tool to eradicate paper.
-*Archiver* can store and search on your documents like bills, taxes, fines, loan ... or any PDF.
+*Archiver* is a tool to eradicate paper with minimal setup.
+It can store and search on your documents like bills, taxes, fines, loan ... or any PDF.

 ## Warning